Ranxan/NetworkService/README.md

 ```

-**Requests Adapter and Retrier**
+** Requests Adapter and Retrier **

 Network Service adapts to every HTTP requests.
 All most requests require one or more headers along the requests.
 For example, an HTTP request requires authentication tokens.
 It checks for the authentication token and includes into the header if available.
 Otherwise request is proceeded without authentication token.

 HTTP requests can fail with the failure in validation of response.
 Requests fail with unsuccessful HTTP status codes or unexpected content types.
 In such cases, requests are retried.
-Currently, failed requests are retried only for invalid authentication token.
+As per the current implementation, failed requests are retried only for invalid authentication token.
 Other failure cases are handled with error.

 Successful requests are handled with status codes 200..<299.
 Besides,
 unsuccessful requests are handled with information available from the API service in the status key of the response data.